RV Air Conditioner Basics: Your Top Questions Answered

 • 50-Amp RVs: 6,000 to 8,000 watt generator for RVs with dual ACs; 10,000 to 12,500-watt generator for RVs with three ACs.

-Check out more tips for choosing the right size generator for your RV.
+Check out tips for choosing the right size generator for your RV.

 How Long Can You Run an RV Air Conditioner?

 Most RV air conditioners last 6-8 years if maintained properly.
-The more diligent you are with service and maintenance, the longer you’ll be able to run your unit.
+The more diligent you are with service and maintenance, the longer you’ll be able to run your A/C.

-When camping, you can run your AC 24 hours a day.
+When camping, you can run your A/C 24 hours a day.
 You’ll just want to use a modest thermostat setting that allows the compressor to cycle on and off periodically.
 For larger RVs with two or three units, you can cycle between them to give the units intermittent breaks.
+As a supplement, you can also use a camper dehumidifier to assist your air conditioner in removing moisture from the air inside your RV.

-Having a consistent power source is the most important thing to keep your unit running efficiently.
-This isn’t an issue when you’re plugged into 30 or 50-amp service, but you’ll be limited to your generator’s run time if powering your AC using an appropriately sized RV generator.
+Having a consistent power source is the most important thing to keep your A/C running efficiently.
+This isn’t an issue when you’re plugged into 30 or 50-amp service, but you’ll be limited to your generator’s run time if you power your A/C using an appropriately sized RV generator.

 How Do I Make My RV Air Conditioner Colder?